Jaxelr/Nancy.Metadata.Swagger.Core/README.md

 ## Dependencies

 Nancy.Metadata.Swagger uses [Newtonsoft Json.Net](https://www.newtonsoft.com/json) and [NJsonSchema for .Net](https://github.com/RSuter/NJsonSchema) to generate objects schema.
-Also it uses some of Nancy libs, so it should be installed to.
+Also it uses some of Nancy libs, so those should be installed as well.

 ## Gettings started